compositactic/CTLiteDemo/README.md

 ## Presentation Project
 The Presentation Project represents the public, external state and commands of the Model Project.
 Presentation classes host model classes and "present" them in an appropriate way for consumption by views.
 Generally speaking, a "view" is anything that hosts classes of the Presentation project, and need not be visual.
 CTLite.AspNetCore is one such host of Presentation classes.

-The Presentation Project also defines interfaces implemented by classes in the Service Project.
+The Presentation Project also defines interfaces (implementing the ```CTLite.IService```) implemented by classes in the Service Project.
 Calls to the dependent Service classes are made through these interfaces, whose implementation dependencies are injected upon application startup.
+CTGen will output commented-out ```IService``` interface definitions as samples to follow when defining your own ```IService``` interfaces.

 > Presentation (composite) classes should contain properties and methods that expose corresponding properties and methods on model classes.
-Presentation classes should implement presentation/view logic, and calls to external services only.
+Presentation classes should implement presentation/view logic, and calls to classes in the Services Project only.

 Presentation classes are of two types: **Composite** and **Container**.
 A Composite class contains a model class, and exposes the model class's properties and methods.
 A Container class contains a dictionary which contains Composite child classes as well as factory methods for Composites in the container's dictionary, and other properties and methods.